biomurph/Mouse/LibraryFunctionality.md

 Here is information about the user accessible functions in the Mousey library.
 The format of the data that is sent to the computer is determined by the HID select switch on the PCB.
 When the switch is set to `!HID` the mouse will send ASCII data to a serial terminal at 115200 baud whenever a mouse event occurs.
 When the switch is set to `HID` the mouse will use `Mouse.move`, `Mouse.pressed`, and `Mouse.released` to send mouse event data to the computer.

 ## update()
-update checks all of the wheel inputs and sends relevant data to the computer if the buttons are pressed or released, if the mouse wheel moves, or if the mouse itself moves.
+update checks all of the mouse inputs and sends relevant data to the computer if the buttons are pressed or released, if the mouse wheel moves, or if the mouse itself moves.
 It has proved to be important to have a delay in the loop when using the Mousey library, or else the mouse will overload the computer HID receiver and it will reduce performance.
 Experiment has shown that a delay of 5-10 milliseconds is good enough.

 ## checkEye()
 Performs the necessary functions to update the `deltaX` and `deltaY` variables if they have changed, and sets the `mouseMoved` variable if that is so.